easegress-io/easegress/doc/benchmark.md

 **Echo Server**
 1. [Source code](https://github.com/megaease/easegress/tree/main/example/backend-service/mirror)
-2. Its logic is accepting HTTP request and printing to the console, in this testing, we only uses `9095` port.
+2. Its logic is accepting HTTP request and printing to the console, in this testing, we only use `9095` port.

 ## Testing